jedori0228/sbnnusyst/README.md

 # sbnnusyst

-This package enables user to update caf::SRTrueInteraction::wgt to include new cross-section reweights evaluated by [nusystematics](https://github.com/NuSystematics/nusystematics).
+This package provides tools to produce a new flattened CAF file with updated caf::SRTrueInteraction::wgt including new cross-section reweights evaluated by [nusystematics](https://github.com/NuSystematics/nusystematics).

 # dependencies